prycing/prycing-docs/docs/Pricing/Prycing free trial.md

 - **Free support from our sales**: Get help when you need it and get the most out of your data.
 - **1 hour per month of integration support**: Get help with integrating your data with other tools.
-- **Insights to your competitors**: Get insights into your competitors and see how you can out manoeuvre them.